 E: I don’t either, but the moviegoing public and even J.J.
 Abrams himself seem to like him.

-C: He’s never been a great director, but he certainly captured something when he created this story – strong enough that it still reverberates to this day, as the production of these new sequels show.
+C: He’s never been a great director, but he certainly captured something when he created this story – strong enough that it still reverberates to this day, as the production of these new sequels shows.
 Like most people, I remember being blown away by the first film when I was a young boy, and even more so by The Empire Strikes Back and the now legendary father/son revelation.

-G: First one I saw was The Empire Strikes Back in the theater.
+G: The first one I saw was The Empire Strikes Back in the theater.
 It was fine, I guess.
 I hardly remember that viewing so maybe it didn’t really make an impact.
 Then I watched Star Wars at some point on video, followed by Return of the Jedi at the movies.
 I remember when the special editions came out, I fell asleep during Star Wars.

 E: The only one I watched in the theater was Return of the Jedi.
 Revisiting the originals before the release of The Force Awakens made me very skeptical.
 I was really bored.
 But I was glad to see good character development here, especially with Han Solo (Harrison Ford), who I don’t recall relating much to as a kid and hated even more as I watched the trilogy again.